 Bear market

-Very often when trading on Forex or the stock exchange, you come across the concept of “Bear Market” or hear the statement - today the Bears dominated the market.
+Very often, when trading on the Forex or stock exchange, you come across the concept of a "Bear Market" or hear the statement - today the Bears dominated the market.

-The question arises - what kind of market is this and what kind of animals live in it?
+The question arises: what kind of market is this and what kind of animals live there?

-A bear market is a situation when the majority of traders are working to lower the rate, usually actions are carried out only on one or several trading instruments.
+A bear market is a situation where most traders are working to lower the price, usually only on one or a few trading instruments.

-The initiators of this trend are “Bears” - traders who are interested in reducing the price of a certain currency pair or other financial asset.
+The initiators of this trend are "Bears" - traders who are interested in a decrease in the price of a certain currency pair or other financial asset.

 When the number of such trading participants begins to play a decisive role, the market becomes “Bearish”.

-As a rule, at such a moment a stable downward trend is formed on the exchange, the number of sales transactions is steadily growing, which further contributes to the decline in the price of the asset.
+Typically, at such a moment, a stable downward trend forms on the exchange, and the number of sell transactions steadily increases, which further contributes to a decrease in the asset's price.

 Bear Market Trading Strategy